dotnet/vscode-csharp/README.md

 ## C# for Visual Studio Code
-A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) that provides rich language support for C# and is shipped as part of [C# Dev Kit][csdevkitextension].
+A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) that provides rich language support for C# and is shipped along with [C# Dev Kit][csdevkitextension].
 Powered by a Language Server Protocol (LSP) server, this extension integrates with open source components like [Roslyn](https://github.com/dotnet/roslyn) and [Razor](https://github.com/dotnet/razor) to provide rich type information and a faster, more reliable C# experience.

 ## Recommended Install
 While it is possible to use the C# extension as a standalone extension, we highly recommend using [C# Dev Kit][csdevkitextension].